Kandahar–Herat Highway: History

 In October 2004 reconstruction of the highway began and was expected to be completed by the end of 2006.
-The United States is funding a 326 km portion of the road, Saudi Arabia is funding a 115 km section and Japan is contributing to rebuilding 116 km.
-The U.S. portion of the Kandahar-Herat highway has reduced travel time between those two major cities from 10 hours to 4.3 hours.
+The United States was funding a 326 km portion of the road, Saudi Arabia was funding a 115 km section and Japan contributing to rebuilding 116 km.
+The U.S. portion of the Kandahar-Herat highway reduced travel time between those two major cities from 10 hours to 4.3 hours.

 Connectivity with Route 606: Delaram-Zaranj Highway

 The Delaram–Zaranj Highway, also known as Route 606, is a 217 km two-lane road built by India in Afghanistan, connecting Delaram in Farah Province with Zaranj in neighbouring Nimruz Province near the Iranian border.
 It connects the Afghan–Iranian border with the Kandahar–Herat Highway in Delaram, which provides connectivity to other major Afghan cities via A01.
 Route 606 reduces travel time between Delaram and Zaranj from the earlier 12–14 hours to just 2 hours.